sunshroom/sunshroom.com/readme.md

 - [Backstretch](https://github.com/srobbin/jquery-backstretch): drop any number of images into `contents/img/photos` and tweak the relevant settings in `config.json` to control the background image slideshow.
 If no images exist the slideshow functionality will be disabled.
 - [Baseline](https://github.com/daneden/Baseline.js): dynamically alters image margins to preserve vertical rhythm.

-## Issues

-- The vertical rhythm isn't perfect; because it is based on proportional units things can get a little buggy when nesting scaled elements.
-There are a few imperfect hacks to get around this (read comments in the source).

 ## Credits